BIBLICAL

 Sheep were essential to life in the ancient Middle East, providing families with both food and clothing.

-Length: Short, 601 words
+Length: Short, 728 words

 Up to a third of the Roman Empire’s vast population was enslaved, especially in Italy itself.
 The entire Roman economy depended on them.

-the phrase “son of man” comes from being a descendant of Adam, the first man, whose name serves as the Hebrew word for “man” or “mankind”.
+The phrase “son of man” comes from being a descendant of Adam, the first man, whose name serves as the Hebrew word for “man” or “mankind”.

 After the fall of Judah, and subsequent destruction of the Temple in Jerusalem in 586 BC, the Jewish exiles faced extinction of their culture.
 Thus, the synagogue arose as the center of Jewish religion and social life.